Piedmontese Civil War: Aftermath

-Although the civil war was ended, the final settlement has been seen as benefitting France, which retained garrisons in Turin, Pinerolo and Casale, while neutralising any opposition to French control.
-Richelieu, who died in December 1642, tried to incentivise Thomas to continue the war against Spain by agreeing Savoy could keep any territory conquered from Milan.
-With Spain on the defensive in Northern Italy, this seemed an opportunity, but Thomas was also handicapped by lack of resources.
+Although the civil war had ended, the final settlement was seen as benefiting France, which retained garrisons in Turin, Pinerolo and Casale, while neutralising any opposition to French control.
+Richelieu, who died in December 1642, tried to incentivise Thomas to continue the war against Spain by agreeing that Savoy could keep any territory conquered from Milan.
+With Spain on the defensive in Northern Italy, this seemed an opportunity, but Thomas was also handicapped by a lack of resources.

 An alternative view sees it as a triumph for Christine, who had prevented the annexation of Savoy by France, Richelieu's original intention.
 She also managed to reconcile with her brothers-in-law, while retaining control of government, even after Charles Emmanuel reached adulthood in 1648.
-The same year, Thomas went into exile in Paris where he died in 1656, Maurice lived in relative obscurity until his death in 1657; Christine was still the main power in Savoy when she too died in 1663.
+The same year, Thomas went into exile in Paris, where he died in 1656.
+Maurice lived in relative obscurity until his death in 1657; Christine was still the main power in Savoy when she too died in 1663.